Dhruvpatel-10/Signee/README.md

-# 🔐 SSH CA Certificate Manager
+# 🔐 SSH CA Certificate Manager (In Development)

+> **Note:** This project is currently under active development.
+> Not all features are complete or fully functional yet.
+Expect rapid iteration and breaking changes.

+---

 A **full-stack SSH Certificate Authority manager** with a **Go (Gin) backend** and **Next.js frontend**.
 It provides **secure certificate issuance and access management** with **RBAC, MFA, elliptic curve JWTs, and Vault-based key signing**.